Tourment D’Amour or Love’s Torment

 A love story begins with a feeling.
 Can this feeling be for food?
 Of course, it can.
 Tourment D’Amour or Love’s Torment will create that feeling as long as you love coconut.
-This particular recipe is made with puff pastry, homemade coconut jam, and genoise cake batter.
+This recipe is made with puff pastry, homemade coconut jam, and a genoise cake batter.

 Tourment D’Amour or Love’s Torment comes from Les Îles des Saintes or Les Saintes Islands, which “is a territory of the northern hemisphere situated in North America, in the Caribbean islands, between the Tropic of Cancer and the Equator.
 Les Saintes lies south of the island of Guadeloupe and east of Marie-Galante.
 It is separated from Guadeloupe by Les Saintes Passage and from the North of Dominica by Dominica Passage.
 (Wikipedia, 2016)

-The archipelago of Les Saintes is mostly populated by the descendants of colonists from Brittany and Normandy and inhabitants of Poitou, Saintonge, and Anjou who are mostly from the first French families that lived on Saint Christopher and Nevis when it was a French colony.
-The population has the peculiarity of being primarily of European origin and speaks a variety of popular American French, with some Old French terms.
+The archipelago of Les Saintes is populated mainly by the descendants of colonists from Brittany and Normandy and inhabitants of Poitou, Saintonge, and Anjou.
+They are primarily from the first French families that lived on Saint Christopher and Nevis when it was a French colony.
+The population has the peculiarity of being primarily of European origin and speaks a variety of famous American French, with some Old French terms.
 (Wikipedia, 2016)